willgleich/gleich.tech/src/public/blog_docs/blog2.md

 The web ui is easy to navigate, their python client was also easy.
 I was pushing and testing code quite quickly, whether it was
 DNS record updating or page rule updating.
 The documentation around all of this is great as well.
-Furthermore, accessing secrets (cloudflare apikey) from google cloud both on prem and utilizing cloud iam roles attached to my function were a breeze The hardest part was ironing out the seams between google domain management and cloudflare.
+Furthermore, accessing secrets (cloudflare apikey) from google cloud both on prem and utilizing cloud iam roles attached to my function were a breeze.
+The hardest part was ironing out the seams between google domain management and cloudflare.

 #### Cloud Run Domain Mapping